ava-labs/avalanche-wallet/README.md

 - ``VUE_APP_NETWORK_ID`` What is the network id of the AVA network you are connecting to.
 - ``VUE_APP_CHAIN_ID`` The blockchain id of the AVA  Network you are connecting to.

+Make sure to rebuild the project using `npm run serve` after changing the `.env` file.

 ## Running The Project

 In order for the wallet to work, it needs the AVA network to operate on.